Testing WordPress-to-Lead for Salesforce CRM Plugin

-If you are addicted to Wordpress as much as I am, you are most likely to be subscribed to Yoast.com and you should have seen this post reviewing WordPress-to-Lead for Salesforce CRM plugin.
+If you are addicted to WordPress as much as I am, you are most likely to be subscribed to Yoast.com and you should have seen this post reviewing WordPress-to-Lead for Salesforce CRM plugin.
 As I was just looking for some good plugin to enhance my contact page as well as organize my leads, I promptly decided to give it a go.

 This post described my whole experience of the plugin installation and customization.